bbaum11/internship2025_stuff/k8s_salt/readme.md

 - [**k9s**](https://k9scli.io/)
   - this tool is used to monitor and manage the cluster through a gui, located in `/usr/local/bin`
   - it also requires the KUBECONFIG environment variable to be correctly set it is recommended that when testing new resources to add to the cluster, that they are applied with `kubectl -f <file.yaml>`. once they are in a final form, they should then be added to the `/var/lib/rancher/rke2/server/manifests` directory.
+- **rke2-killall.sh**
+ - this script (located in `/usr/local/bin`) stops all rke2 processes, and can be useful when trying to restart processes when there's errors not fixed by restarting the systemd service

 ## Removal
 rke2 comes with the uninstall script `/usr/local/bin/rke2-uninstall.sh`, which completely uninstalls the cluster.